Rules and regulations

 - Pack In, Pack Out - Flowerpot Island and all back country campsites have are "Pack In, Pack Out," whereby all garbage (food wrappers, beverage containers, etc...) brought into the site must be brought out on your person.

-Vehicles staying overnight must be registered to a campsite.
-The number of additional vehicles permitted per site has changed for 2019.
+- Vehicles staying overnight must be registered to a campsite.

 - Campsite reservations include parking for 1 vehicle only.
 This vehicle can be parked on the campsite.

 - A maximum of 1 additional vehicle permits can be purchased for each campsite.
 This permit must be purchased at the time of the arrival of the additional vehicle.
 These vehicles will be assigned a parking area at the time of purchase.

 - Campground vehicle permits are only valid for the designated campground parking areas.
 If campers park their vehicles in any other Bruce Peninsula National Park parking areas during their stay, they must purchase an additional day use parking permit.
 Day use parking permits are valid until dusk on the date of purchase.

 Under the National Parks Act it is illegal to disturb or collect any plants, animals, rocks, shells or artifacts.
 By complying with this regulation you will be helping to preserve Bruce Peninsula National Park and Fathom Five National Marine Park for future visitors.

 For the protection of the inland lakes in the park against the threat of invasive species, the use and possession of live, natural or other fish bait is prohibited.

 Motorised boats are prohibited on all inland lakes including Cyprus and Emmett Lake including electronic trolling motors